 In 2012, the Missoula residents participated in an extensive planning process to define the future of Mountain Line bus services through 2040.
 The process indicated a strong community desire for late evening service, more frequency of buses on the fixed routes, and an increased level of door-to-door service for seniors and people with disabilities.

-Shortly thereafter, in November of 2013, Missoulians approved a 14.5 mill levy increase for the following improvements that are scheduled for implementation on January 5, 2015:
+Shortly thereafter, in November of 2013, Missoulians approved a 14.5 mill levy increase for the following improvements that were implemented on January 5, 2015:

 Late Evening Service

-Mountain Line will operate until almost 10 p.m. on weekdays on routes 1, 2, 6, and 7, the four most popular bus routes.
+Mountain Line operates until almost 10 p.m. on weekdays on routes 1, 2, 6, and 7, the four most popular bus routes.
 Smaller buses will operate the late evening service from 7 p.m. to 9:50 p. m. on an hourly frequency.

 More BOLT!
 Service